The last Cruise Sunday of Whittier Blvd, from the Sixth Street Bridge

 The biggest challenge came in the late 1970s, when Whittier Blvd was closed to cruising.

 By that time the demographic of the area and almost entirely become Latino.
 And it becoming a destination for more and more Latino clubs.
 However, it also was well known to attract gangs as well.
-And the blvd often became a place of not just a party atmosphere, but also a volatile center which attracted many conflicting gang and crews.
+And the blvd often became a place of not just a party atmosphere, but also a volatile center which attracted many conflicting gangs and crews.

 Starting on Friday, March 23, 1979 in response to the violence, vehicular cruising was banned entirely.
 And here in East Los Angeles, Whittier Blvd was blockaded starting at Eastern Ave.
 With the intention of protecting the boulevard’s shopping district of East Los Angeles.